AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 ## Public Kernel Teardown

 The PublicKernelTeardown circuit takes in a `PublicKernelData` and a `PublicCallData` and outputs a `PublicKernelCircuitPublicInputs`.

+It must perform the same computation as the PublicKernelSetup regarding verification of the `gas_fees`.

 It must assert that the `start_gas_left` is equal to the PublicKernelData's `public_inputs.constants.tx_context.gas_settings.teardown_gas_allocations`